enclave-networks/docs/docs/quick-start.md

-In this guide we will start your journey with Enclave by showing you how to enrol your **first two** systems.
-We will show you how to use the portal with tags and policy to **centrally manage** the connectivity between them.
+In this guide we will start your journey with Enclave by showing you how to enrol your **first two** systems and show you how to use policy and tags to centrally manage private network connectivity between them.

 ![Quick start steps](/images/quick-start/steps.png)